squidfunk/mkdocs-material/docs/plugins/blog.md

 !!! info "Format of author information"

-    The `.authors.yml` file must follow the following format:
+    The `.authors.yml` file must adhere to the following format:

     ``` yaml title=".authors.yml"
     authors: